Image Credit: FB Fan Leigh Cox Turner

 Blunt Force Trauma: 8 First Aid Tips

 Accidents happen.
-Appropriate first aid measures can be life saving.
+Appropriate first aid measures and sufficient training from somewhere like Coast2Coast First Aid and Aquatics can be life saving.
 The first hour following a critical injury is the termed the ‘golden hour’ during which time medical interventions can greatly impact outcome.
 EMT’s are not routinely available to support and triage pet transport during the golden hour, but every pet owner can make a difference toward survival of a pet following traumatic injury with learning a few simple tips.

 Immediately after a traumatic event, an injured pet should be carefully moved to an area that is quiet and low risk for repeat injury.* Place a muzzle or a thick towel over the pets mouth to prevent an injured pet from biting you or others (do not however muzzle a pet that is having breathing difficulty).
 A normally calm pet can become quite dangerous due to fear, pain, or brain injury.
+If they harm another person then they might go to a Los Angeles Dog Bite Lawyer to seek compensation for their injuries.
 A muzzle can be made from a leash or piece of fabric.
 This step will enable you to safely administer first aid without risk of injury to yourself or your pet.

 *Read below: Practice Restraint, with regard to moving your pet.